About Public Power

 Public Power is Invested in the Community.

 Public power utilities are embedded into the fabric of their communities and support a range of community programs including charitable, educational, and beautification programs.
+These utilities are operated by family members, friends, and neighbors within the community, giving employees a unique sense of pride and responsibility to utility customers.
 Public power employs 93,000 local people across the United States in hometown jobs.

 Public Power is Reliable.